ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-2/README.md

-# Docker Fundamentals, part 2
+# Docker Basics, Part 2

 # Homework instructions
 For this homework, you will become more familiar with building docker images and using docker volumes and networks which were introduced in class and in the [examples](examples/).